 70,000 U.S. Patriots…

-In this one battle, we lost 6,821 soldiers, 2 captured and recovered and 19,217 wounded with one escort carrier sunk.
+In this one battle, we lost 6,821 soldiers, two captured and recovered and 19,217 wounded, with one escort carrier sunk.

-Remembering Iwo Jima is only part the WWII story, however, acknowledging this 72nd Anniversary is just another small way of keeping these hero’s legacy alive.
-As you watch the above video or read the Military.com Remembrance, you quickly realize why those who fought are called “The Greatest Generation”.
+Remembering Iwo Jima is only part of the WWII story; however, acknowledging this 77th Anniversary is another small way to keep these heroes’ legacies alive.
+As you watch the above video, you quickly realize why those who fought are called “The Greatest Generation.”

-Talk to any Veteran about their fight, their sacrifice, their losses and you’ll always be amazed at their humility and patriotism.
+Talk to any Veteran about their fight, sacrifice, and losses, and you’ll always be amazed at their humility and patriotism.

 Non Sibi Sed Patriae